PolieBotics/PolieBotics/computation.md

 1. **Empirical Transfer Function**: The cavity’s multi-bounce environment can be modeled as a “transfer layer” that merges signals physically.
 No precise mechanical alignment is strictly required if the system remains stable during operation.
 2. **Spectral Filtering**: Pre-transforming the input via FFT or wavelet (digitally or with additional optical steps) and then feeding it into the cavity allows for partial frequency or wavelet filtering.
-3. **Nonlinear Enhancements**: Curved or partially transmissive media can introduce mild nonlinearities, potentially emulating activation functions (though this remains a more speculative direction).
+3. **Nonlinear Enhancements**: Curved or partially transmissive media can introduce mild or strong nonlinearities, potentially emulating activation functions (though this remains a more speculative direction).

 Because the cavity approach is fully data-driven, slight hardware imperfections or drift can be learned and corrected over time, relying on synchronization, stable reflectivity, and consistent geometry.